andyruddh/main-folio/_pages/about.md

 ## music

 I am also an electronic music producer under the alias [Andy-Ruddh](https://soundcloud.com/andyruddh).
-My music consists of raw and hypnotic techno inspired by my favorite artists: The Chemical Brothers, deadmau5, [Monstergetdown](https://soundcloud.com/monstergetdown), Surgeon, Oscar Mulero, and artists from Underground Resistance, Tresor Berlin, Pole Group, etc.
+My music consists of raw and hypnotic techno inspired by my favorite artists: Surgeon, Oscar Mulero, and Sleeparchive.

 You can find my discography [here](/fun/).